 *Ipos MORI poll on behalf of the RSPCA, Sep 2006.

-Opinions have changed.
-The Welsh public no longer sees the use of wild animals in circuses as an appropriate form of entertainment for the modern world.
+The public no longer sees the use of wild animals in circuses as an appropriate form of entertainment for the modern world.
 People are also starting to recognise the many welfare concerns for wild animals being made to perform and travel the country for our amusement.

-Currently there are no circuses using wild animals based in Wales, but visiting circuses from England, Ireland and mainland Europe are still able to perform here.
-We also need to make sure that a circus using wild animals couldn’t base itself in Wales sometime in the future.
+Currently there are no circuses using wild animals with a residence or base in Wales, but visiting circuses from England, Ireland and mainland Europe are still able to perform here.
+We also need to make sure that a circus using wild animals couldn’t permanently locate itself in Wales sometime in the future.